Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 ### Publish the API to the Amplify Marketplace

-Now that the API has been registered in Amplify, make it available to API consumers in the Amplify Marketpalce.
+Now that the API has been registered in Amplify, make it available to API consumers in the Amplify Marketplace.
 To do this, create the resources in the following order:

-- Create Asset
+* Create Asset

 ```bash
 axway central create -f asset.json -o json -y > asset-created.json